pwasem/ui5-shim-babel-polyfill/README.md

 npm i ui5-shim-babel-polyfill core-js-bundle regenerator-runtime
 ```

-Additionally the custom project shim its peer dependencies need to be manually defined as a _ui5.dependencies_ in your project's `package.json`:
+Additionally the custom project shim its peer dependencies need to be manually defined in `ui5.dependencies` in your project's `package.json`:
 ```json
 {
   "ui5": {